 |By Corporal William Young|

-The agency for which he works is not in any way responsible for the content or accuracy of this material, and the views are those of the author and not necessarily those of the agency.
+Corporal William Young is a 13 year veteran of the Douglas County Department of Corrections in Omaha, Nebraska.
+Battling Fatigue himself, Officer Young is determined to assist his fellow brothers and sisters by helping them identify, manage, and reverse the damaging side effects and symptoms of working in such an environment.
+The agency for which he works is not in any way responsible for the content or accuracy of this material, and the views are those of the contributor and not necessarily those of the agency.

 Other articles by Corporal Young